oxidane/tmuxomatic/README.md

 ## Introduction

-All it takes is one example to know what tmuxomatic is and how it works.
-This is one window from the file `session_example`:
+All it takes is one example to show everything tmuxomatic is capable of:

 	window a_complex_layout_of_25_panes
 	AAAAAAAAAAAAVVVzz